 There will however, be some more vulnerable people that require additional support to manage their symptoms; please call 111 if you are concerned about worsening symptoms at any time.

 Most people who experience mild symptoms, such as a high temperature and cough, recover quickly from Covid-19 and are able to resume their normal lives quickly.
-But some others suffer from long-term effects; the effects of Covid-19 can last for weeks or months.
-This has now been labelled “Long Covid”.
-The collection of these symptoms has been categorised into four syndromes:
+But some others suffer from long-term effects; the effects of Covid-19 can last for weeks or months (read above).

 Unfortunately, there is currently no way to predict how long recovery from Long Covid takes.
-Some other viral illnesses also demonstrate longer lasting effects, and based on these illnesses symptoms likely disappear within three months (though tiredness may still be reported up to six months later).
-However, these timings may vary from person to person.
+Some other viral illnesses also demonstrate longer lasting effects, and based on these illnesses symptoms likely disappear within three months but vary from person to person (tiredness for example may still be reported up to six months later).

 For tips on how to best manage symptoms of Covid-19 see more from the National Institute for Health and Care Excellence (NICE) HERE.